Taiwo99/Taiwo99/README.md

 - 👋 Hi, I’m @Taiwo99
 - 👀 I’m interested in UI/UX designer
-- 🌱 I’m currently learning with zuri
+- 🌱 I’m currently learning frontend
-- 💞️ I’m looking to collaborate on frontend developer
+- 💞️ I’m looking to collaborate on frontend developer and backend
 - 📫 How to reach me ... taiwolateefat99@gmail.com

 <!---